-Michelle brings 25 years of domestic and international experience producing creative projects and tackling complex problems using a rare yet effective combination of project management, production, facilitation, and conflict resolution techniques.
-Michelle focuses on positive social and environmental impact.
-She facilitates collaboration across not-for-profit organizations, Fortune 500 corporations, universities, and advocacy organizations.
-Over the years, Michelle has served on the boards of several social and environmental impact-focused organizations, including Kids Creative, Prime Produce Apprentice Cooperative, NYC Health + Hospital | Gotham Health | Sydenham Family Health Center, and the Rosa Parks Condominium.
-She holds a BA in Art History from Smith College and an MS in Negotiation and Conflict Resolution from Columbia University, where she was an Earth Institute Fellow at the Advanced Consortium for Conflict, Cooperation, and Complexity.
+I bring 25 years of domestic and international experience producing creative projects and tackling complex problems using a rare yet effective combination of project management, production, facilitation, and conflict resolution techniques.
+I focus on positive social and environmental impact, facilitating collaboration across not-for-profit organizations, Fortune 500 corporations, universities, and advocacy organizations.
+Over the years, I’ve served on the boards of several social and environmental impact-focused organizations, including Kids Creative, Prime Produce Apprentice Cooperative, NYC Health + Hospital | Gotham Health | Sydenham Family Health Center, and the Rosa Parks Condominium.
+I hold a BA in Art History from Smith College and an MS in Negotiation and Conflict Resolution from Columbia University, where I was an Earth Institute Fellow at the Advanced Consortium for Conflict, Cooperation, and Complexity.

 Organizations and Affiliations